Doraemon: Nobita in the New Haunts of Evil ~ Peko and the Five Explorers ~: Plot

 When the group reached the savanna, the mysterious statue appears again and drives the lions off.
 When they safely reached the bottom of the deep gorge and figured out the superstitions surrounding it, Peko, now fully trusting the group, reveals himself to be a prince of a kingdom of bipedal dogs with human intelligence.
 He told them that the evil minister Daburanda and his lackey Dr. Kos was planning to conquer the world, assassinates the king, and accidentally throws Peko, who's trapped in a coffin, into the underground river in the gorge, causing him to meet Nobita.
 Doraemon and his friends decided to help him.
 First they searched for Burusasu, one of Peko's loyal bodyguards, but found out he's arrested by Daburanda's soldiers.

 After helping a young puppy named Chippo, they free Burusasu from a prison, but Daburanda and his army commander, Saberu, realizes that Peko is back, and began a search for him and Doraemon's group.
 Daburanda also reveals that he has princess Spiana captive in his palace.
 While everyone is hiding from Daburanda's soldiers, Burusasu said there was a saying that, "When the world will be covered by darkness, 10 travelers will come and move the statue's heart to save the palace.".
 Doraemon think the travelers are him, Nobita, Shizuka, Gian, and Suneo, but realizes there's only five of them.
 When Chippo is hungry, Doraemon uses the "Anticipating Promise Machine" to make everyone feel full, but they have to fulfill the promise the next day.

 The next night, the group went to the statue, but were ambushed by Daburanda's soldiers.
 Burusasu faces the soldiers and lets Peko pass, but soon they got cornered by Dr. Kos and his aerial fleet.
-Peko was willing to hold the army back while the group escape, but Gian followed him, and soon the entire group does.
+Peko was willing to hold the army back while the group escape, but Gian followed him (possibly to punish himself for the trouble he caused everyone), and soon the entire group does.
 Finally they decided to get to the statue together, which is guarded by Daburanda, Saberu, and an army.
 When Nobita wonders about the old saying of ten travelers, Shizuka uses the Anticipating Promise Machine for help.
 Suddenly, a second group of Doraemon, Nobita, Shizuka, Gian, and Suneo appears, fully equipped with weapon gadgets, and fights Daburanda and his army while the main group enters the statue, followed by Saberu.